Metropolitan Stores: Slogans and logo

-On September 15, 1966, Metropolitan Stores of Canada Ltd. adopted its company logo consisting of a large red letter "M" which bears a stylized blue maple leaf as its centre containing "MET" lettered in white color.
+On September 15, 1966, Metropolitan Stores of Canada Ltd. adopted its company logo consisting of a large red "M" which bears a stylized blue maple leaf as its centre containing "MET" lettered in white color.

 Cafe Met

 For many years, Metropolitan featured in-store lunch counter-style restaurants known as Cafe Met which were usually located at the back of the stores or, when a store had a second sales floor, they were located either in the basement or upstairs on the first floor.
-However, as the years went on and many larger stores were either closed or converted, fewer Metropolitan Stores had cafes in them.
 They served a fairly standard menu of hot and cold drinks, hamburgers, hot dogs, fries, and such other sandwiches as grilled cheese, hot turkey and turkey club sandwiches.